CSE232-MSU/CSE232/syllabus.md

 ### Laboratory Sessions

-Synchronous lab sessions will be conducted through Zoom (you will recieve an invitation from your TA).
+Synchronous lab sessions will be conducted through Zoom (Zoom links will be provided on Piazza).
 Attendance at scheduled laboratory sessions is *mandatory*.
 Repeatedly missing laboratory sessions will reduce your final grade (see below).

 The lab sessions are designed to be learning tools that complement the lectures, as well as collaborative experiences where students work with each other and the Teaching Assistant to complete the exercise.
 Students who are late to lab might not receive credit for that session.
 Attendance is based on a good faith effort, i.e., the TAs will decide if you have put in a sincere effort to participate actively, collaborate with others, and attempt to complete the exercise.

+If your lab falls on a day when the university isn't holding classes, you will be given credit for the lab.
+However, you are responsible for reading the lab and being confortable with the content covered even if you aren't required to complete it (lab content will appear on homework assignments and exams).

 __Section 730__: students in the online section will need to be assigned a synchronous Zoom lab section to attend.
 If no lab section is suitable, please contact the instructor ASAP.